Median Calculator For Class Interval

 - Order the data: 10, 20, 40, 50, 70, 90

-- The number of data counts (n) is 6 (even).
+- The number of data points (n) is 6 (even).

-- Apply the formula; 6/2 is 3, and (6/2) + 1 is 4.
+- Apply the formula: 6/2 is 3, and (6/2) + 1 is 4.

 - The 3rd value is 40, and the 4th value is 50.